Whataburger Field: History

 Prior to the 2019 season, the Hooks and Whataburger renewed their naming rights agreement for a period of 15 years and announced a slew of changes.
 The roof of was painted with distinctive orange and white stripes, paying homage to the iconic pattern found at Whataburger restaurants and the private drive bordering the west side of the stadium was renamed Whataburger Way.
 As part of a ticket package, Whataburger 4Topps were added to the top of section 120, providing fans with the opportunity to dine at Whataburger-branded tables with adjoining 360-degree swivel chairs and Whataburger wait service.

 During a pregame ceremony on September 1, 2019, the Hooks announced plans to name the stadium entrance Ken Schrom Plaza, honoring their retiring longtime front office executive and president who was notorious for greeting fans at that very plaza before and after games.

 Whataburger Field and the Hooks hosted the Astros' Alternate Training Site (ATS) during the shortened 2020 Major League Baseball season and the beginning of the 2021 MLB season.
 From April 12–14, 2021, it hosted a three-game exhibition series between the Astros' ATS and the Texas Rangers' ATS with entry limited to season ticket holders, marking the first professional baseball games at the stadium with fans since 2019.

+Spanning from left to center field and beyond, Whataburger Field offers fans views of the New Harbor Bridge, which opened for traffic in May 2025.
+It is lighted with changing LED lights at night.

-Spanning from right to center field and beyond, Whataburger Field offers fans views of Corpus Christi Harbor Bridge, which displays changing LED lights at night.
+For its first 20 years of existence, spanning from right to center field and beyond, Whataburger Field offered fans views of Corpus Christi Harbor Bridge, which displayed changing LED lights at night.
 A public lighting ceremony was held at the stadium on December 4, 2011.
-A new Harbor Bridge Project was underway as of 2017, expected to be completed by 2025, which will alter the bridge trajectory to beyond left field rather than right.
+The bridge has been fully dismantled and no trace remains as of May 2026.